underscoreio/underscoreio/src/_posts/2017-06-02-uniting-church-and-state.md

 The Church encoding provides such a unifying design principle.

-In this text I'm going to show that
+In what follows I'm going to show that

   - FP and OO code make different tradeoffs with respect to extensibility, static guarantees, and performance.
   - Church encoding gives us a way to transform FP designs into OO designs.
   - We can use the inverse of Church encoding, called reification, to transform OO designs to FP.
   - This means we can keep one coherent design or mental model and implement it in FP or OO style according to the tradeoffs we want to make, meaning we can truly unify FP and OO.
-  - This is useful by, as seen in a real commercial system Underscore developed that uses Church encoding to hit tight performance requirements.
+  - This is useful, as seen in a real commercial system Underscore developed that uses Church encoding for a big performance improvement.
   - Finally, the idea of Church encoding gives us a way to unify other FP techniques that are creating buzz in the Scala community: Free structures, and tagless final interpreters.

 ## FP vs OO